aeternity/aeternity/docs/hacking.md

       their `.app` files do not specify any dependency between them.
 Their relative order in the `relx` specification thus decides their actual order in the boot script.
+    - The `lager` configuration in `sys.config` sets up both a handler that writes to the console, and a handler that writes to the `aeternity.log` logfile.
+It also configures additional logging sinks, for which corresponding modules are generated dynamically, so that the sink whose name is `epoch_mining_lager_event` can be used by calling `epoch_mining:info(...)`, and so on.
+Hence you will not find a source module named `epoch_mining.erl` in the codebase.
+Most of these extra sinks will not log to the console, only to log files.
 - Main applications (in reverse start order), most under the main repo (`github.com/aeternity/aeternity.git`) under the `apps` directory; the rest will be found under `_build/default/lib`: